cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

-# TAU - blockchain cloud for unlimited data publishing.
+# TAU - community cloud for unlimited data publishing.

 ## TAU is designed to enable mobile device.
 Two types of modes exists, which are miner and normal user.
 ### procedures for miner, which requires wifi and power plugged, and missing wifi or plug will switch to normal user mode,